 2. Choose Your Content Types

 There are different types of content.
 Each type of content caters to a different audience.
-Every content distribution channel also requires a specific content type.
+To develop a good content distribution strategy you need to understand that every channel requires a specific content type.

 The kind of content you choose to create will largely depend on where it is distributed.
 For instance, content developed for a blog is very different in style and length compared to what would be appropriate to share in a social media post.